-McLean County Health Department is reporting 24 new cases of COVID-19 reported since 06/09/2021, bringing our total of probable and confirmed cases to 18,437:
+McLean County Health Department is reporting 72 new cases of COVID-19, bringing our total of probable and confirmed cases to 21,482.

-No McLean County residents are reported to be hospitalized due to COVID-19.
+Twenty-six McLean County residents are reported to be hospitalized due to COVID-19.
 It is important to remember that this number does not represent all persons currently hospitalized for COVID-19 or for other treatment and care.
 Our local hospitals provide care for individuals from outside our county, and McLean County residents may receive care outside of our county.
-The total number of patients hospitalized for COVID at McLean County hospitals is 5.
+McLean County hospitals are reporting 77% of ICU beds in use, 86% of total beds in use.
+The total number of patients hospitalized for COVID at McLean County hospitals is 29.

 COVID-related deaths are not reported out on the same day they occur.
 It may take days or even weeks to receive an official death certificate and cause of death.
-There are 233 COVID-related deaths reported in McLean County.
-This includes two additional deaths reported since 06/09/2021, both female: one in her 60s not associated with long-term care; and one in her 90s associated with long-term care.
+There have been 252 COVID-related deaths reported in McLean County.
+This includes one additional reported death since yesterday: a female in her 50s, not associated with long-term care.

-Approximately 156,657 doses of COVID-19 vaccine have been administered in McLean County.
-The IDPH has created a dashboard on their website to track vaccine delivered and administered in the state: https://dph.illinois.gov/covid19/vaccinedata?county=McLean
+Approximately 183,603 doses of COVID-19 vaccine have been administered in McLean County and 53.32% of the population are fully vaccinated.
+54.29% of Illinois residents are fully vaccinated.
+The IDPH has created a dashboard on their website to track vaccine delivered and administered in the state: https://dph.illinois.gov/covid19/vaccinedata?county=McLean.

 What is a Coronavirus?